liz-song/amazon-da-project/README.md

-# Data Analysis of the Impact of Brand-Related Queries on CTR and Conversion Rate - Insights from Clustering
+# Data Analysis of the Impact of Queries Containing Brand Names on CTR and Conversion Rate - Identifying Patterns and Strategies for Brand Name Queries

 ## Overview
-This is a self-initiated data analysis project using the Amazon sales dataset from Kaggle.
-The goal is to analyze the impact of brand-related queries on click-through rates (CTR) and explore how brand presence influences user engagement.
-This analysis tests the hypothesis that there is a significant difference in CTR between brand-related search queries and non-brand-related search queries.
-The project involves exploratory data analysis (EDA) and clustering analysis, particularly using DBSCAN, to uncover patterns in brand-related search queries.
-Despite challenges such as data imbalances, this project offers valuable insights into how segmented targeting strategies can enhance advertising performance.
+This is a data analysis project focused on examining the impact of queries containing brand names on click-through rates (CTR) and further conversion rate.
+The primary objective is to test the hypothesis that there is a significant difference in CTR between search queries containing brand names(brand queries) and non-brand search queries(non-brand queries).
+The project employs exploratory data analysis (EDA) to investigate the characteristics of search queries that incorporate brand names, aiming to uncover patterns and insights into how these queries affect essential variables for purchase decisions.
+By analyzing CTR and user engagement metrics, this study aims to identify current issues through performance assessment by brand and propose strategies to enhance key metrics.

 ## Objective
-The primary goal of this project is to **analyze the impact of brand names** in search queries on **click-through rates (CTR)** and explore how **brand presence** influences **user engagement**.
-The analysis tests the hypothesis that there is a **significant difference in CTR** between **brand-related search queries** and **non-brand-related search queries**.
-Additionally, **DBSCAN clustering** is applied to uncover patterns within **search queries that include brand-related terms** and explore how different **clusters of queries** exhibit distinct **user behaviors**.
+The primary goal of this project is to **analyze the impact of brand names** in search queries on **click-through rates (CTR)** and explore how **brand presence** influences **further conversion ratet**.
+The analysis tests the hypothesis that there is a significant difference in CTR between search queries containing brand names(brand queries) and non-brand search queries(non-brand queries).
+Additionally, the project aims to conduct deeper data exploration focused on brand queries to identify detailed patterns specific to each brand.

 ## Data Source
 - **Dataset**: Kaggle - Amazon Advertising Performance Metrics